 The Forum is led by a slate of officers comprised of representatives of the Forum’s Sponsor Members and elected by the board of directors.
 The board governs the direction of the Forum and is chartered with helping the organization’s officers fulfill its mission and with seeing that the Forum operates in the best interests of its members and according to its By-laws.

-Chairman Koichi Tagawa, Sony
+co-Chairman Koichi Tagawa, DNP

-Vice Chairman Alexander Rensink, NXP Semiconductors
+co-Chairman Alexander Rensink, NXP Semiconductors

 Secretary Frank Dawidowsky, Sony